The Ideal Personality

 Psychological Defenses

 In this post, I will mention two overarching types of defense mechanisms – psychological and somatic.
 Starting with the psychological mechanisms, we can make a distinction between the healthy defense mechanism and the remaining pathological defense mechanisms.
-In The Psychoanalytic Theory of Neurosis (1945), Otto Fenichel states that the only healthy psychological coping mechanism is sublimation.
+In The Psychoanalytic Theory of Neurosis (1945), Otto Fenichel stated that the only healthy psychological coping mechanism is sublimation.
 Sublimation is simply the redirection of energy that prevents the stagnation of frustration from the environment.

 The other psychological coping mechanisms are unhealthy.
 These mechanisms include, but are not limited to, denial, projection, introjection, repression, reaction formations, and regression.
 These mechanisms are pathological because the energy generated by the lack of instinct gratification fails to be properly diffused when such mechanisms are deployed.
 Life is energy.
 Energy flows through all living organisms, from the petite barnacles on the beach to the pretty flowers on a field.
 You’ve heard of the phrase “get it off my chest,” haven’t you?
 Well, sublimation is the only psychological defense mechanism that enables the dispelling of psychic friction.
 Said friction would otherwise get “stuck” in the body.